Ukraine's Zelenskyy: Any Russian victory could be perilous

 "If he will feel some blood — smell that we are weak — he will push, push, push," Zelenskyy said in English, which he used for virtually all of the interview.

-The leader spoke to the AP aboard a train shuttling him across Ukraine, to cities near some of the fiercest fighting and others where his country’s forces have successfully repelled Russia’s invasion.
-The AP is the first news organization to travel extensively with Zelenskyy since the war began just over a year ago.
+The leader spoke to the AP aboard a train shuttling him across Ukraine, to cities near some of the fiercest fighting and others where his country's forces successfully repelled Russia's invasion.

 People are also reading…